eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 and [`Float`](#{site.urls.apidoc_current}/ceylon/language/class_Float.html),
 which we'll come back to [later in the tour](../language-module/#numeric_types).

+`Float` literals are written with a decimal point, and `Integer` literals
+without:

+    Integer one = 1;
+    Float zero = 0.0;

 Even though they're classes, you can use all the usual numeric literals and operators with them.
-For example, the following method efficiently determines if an `Integer` represents a prime number:
+For example, the following function efficiently determines if an `Integer` represents a prime number:

 <!-- try-post: